laminlabs/lamindb-setup/docs/guide/migrate.md

 version: str = Field(default="1", primary_key=True)
 ````

-3. On the command line (at the root of the repository), run `lndb migrate generate` to generate an empty script file under `{package_name}/migrations/versions/`.
+3. On the command line (at the root of the repository), run `lamin migrate generate` to generate an empty script file under `{package_name}/migrations/versions/`.

 ````{admonition} Example: Migration script location.
 The script will be named `{date}-{revision}-vx_x_x.py`.